Enhancing Sustainability of the Transboundary Cambodia–Mekong Delta Aquifer (CMDA): Vietnam and Cambodia

 Groundwater in the CMDA system is essential for daily life and national economies.
 It provides safe drinking water for millions of rural and urban households, sustains irrigated agriculture in one of the world’s most productive deltas, and supports wetlands and biodiversity.

 But the aquifer is at risk.
-Unsustainable abstraction is leading to land subsidence, saline intrusion is threatening freshwater supplies, and climate change is altering rainfall and recharge patterns.
+Unsustainable extraction is leading to land subsidence, saline intrusion is threatening freshwater supplies, and climate change is altering rainfall and recharge patterns.
 Without action, the very foundation of water security in the delta will be undermined.

 4. Key Project Facts